Premiership of Liz Truss: First speech and initial appointments

 In September 2022, Truss's chief of staff Mark Fullbrook was revealed to have been questioned by the FBI regarding an election bribe in Puerto Rico.
 Dominic Johnson was given a life peerage to enable him to be appointed as an investment minister.
 Johnson was a Conservative Party donor and gave the Conservatives over £300,000, and former business partner of Jacob Rees-Mogg.

 Death of Queen Elizabeth II

-Truss was the fifteenth and final Prime Minister to serve under Queen Elizabeth II, with the Queen dying two days after appointing Truss as Prime Minister.
-Queen Elizabeth II's death at the age of 96 was announced by Buckingham Palace on 8 September 2022 at 18:30.
+Truss was the fifteenth and final prime minister to serve under Queen Elizabeth II, who died two days after appointing her.
+Her death at the age of 96 was announced by Buckingham Palace on 8 September at 6.30 pm.
 Truss delivered a statement outside 10 Downing Street paying tribute to the Queen, stating that "Queen Elizabeth II was the rock on which modern Britain was built."
-A 1994 clip emerged around this time of Truss branding the monarchy "disgraceful" and advocating for republicanism when she was the president of the Oxford University Liberal Democrats.
+A video from 1994 emerged around this time of Truss branding the monarchy "disgraceful" and advocating for a republic.
+Truss was then the president of the Oxford University Liberal Democrats.

-On 9 September, the House of Commons began two days of special tributes to the Queen and started the suspension of Parliament until 21 September during the national mourning period.
-On 10 September, Truss attended the Accession Ceremony of King Charles III and took an oath of allegiance to the King with fellow senior MPs.
+The House of Commons began two days of special tributes to the Queen on 9 September and started the suspension of Parliament until 21 September during the national mourning period.
+Truss attended the Accession Ceremony of Charles III the following day and took an oath of allegiance to the King alongside other senior MPs.
 On 12 September, King Charles III addressed Parliament for the first time as monarch.
-Truss attended the state funeral of Queen Elizabeth II at Westminster Abbey on 19 September 2022, where she read a lesson during the service.
+She also attended the state funeral of Elizabeth II at Westminster Abbey on 19 September, where she read a lesson during the service.